eslint/eslint/docs/rules/prefer-spread.md

 ## Rule Details

-This rule is aimed to flag usage of `Function.prototype.apply()` in situations where the spread operator could be used instead.
+This rule is aimed to flag usage of `Function.prototype.apply()` in situations where spread syntax could be used instead.

 ## Examples